 4. Apply creepy eyes

-Head over to the Zombies theme and open Corpse Eyes.
+Head over to the Zombies theme and click Corpse Eyes.
 Any of these peepers will do, but we’re especially fond of the bloodshot orange one.
 Click it (or one of the others) to add it to the canvas.
-Pull one of the corner handles in to make it smaller and use the Fade slider on the Graphic palette to make it more transparent.
+Pull one of the corner handles in to make it smaller and use the Fade slider on the left Graphic Tools menu to adjust its color density.

 Click and drag it over one of your subject’s pupils, and resize until the spooky eye fits exactly over the subject’s pupil.
-Turn the Fade slider all the way down and then click the Eraser button in the Graphic palette.
 Use the eraser to get rid of anything that spills over the eyelid (you might need to zoom WAY in to do this).

 Good to go?
 Good.
 Now do the same thing with the other pupil.